 This course is accredited by:

-Accreditation is currently under review.
+Accreditation for this course is currently under review.

 Enhance your CV, try out a career field before you graduate and put into practice what you have learned in your degree in the real world